Honoring Indigenous Peoples

 Unit Summary

-There are currently three million Indigenous people, from more than five hundred federally recognized Indigenous nations, living in the United States.
-Since 1492 and the arrival of the first European explorers, Indigenous people's land has been violently seized, leading to a devastating decline in population and the stripping away of key aspects of Indigenous culture.
+There are currently 3 million Indigenous people from more than 500 federally recognized Indigenous nations living in the United States.
+Indigenous nations have rich, diverse histories, cultures, and ways of knowing that have existed since time immemorial and continue to thrive in the present.
+While Indigenous communities have experienced significant challenges and disruptions since the arrival of European settlers, they have shown enduring strength, resilience, and leadership in protecting their cultures, lands, and communities.
 It is impossible to synthesize the diverse history and culture of Indigenous people into one unit, but it is important for students to understand that Indigenous people have been, and still are, an important part of our country's history and future.
 Therefore, this unit has two focuses.

-The first focus is on providing students with an overarching understanding of Indigenous people and their history, using the book The People Shall Continue as a guide.
-After reading the text, students will participate in a guided research project to learn more about an Indigenous nation near where they live.
+The first focus is on providing students with an overarching understanding of the Indigenous people of North America and their history, using the book The People Shall Continue by Simon J. Ortiz as a guide.
+After reading the text, students participate in a guided research project to learn more about an Indigenous nation near where they live.
 The second part of the unit focuses on different Indigenous people who have worked hard and overcome hardships to create equal opportunities and experiences for Indigenous people today.
-After reading a few biographies as a class, students will research additional Indigenous heroes to learn more about their achievements, sacrifices, and passions.
-The goal of the second part of the unit is to shine a light on key Indigenous figures and emphasize the idea that Indigenous people have been, and always will be an important part of our country.
+After reading a few biographies as a class, students research additional Indigenous heroes to learn more about their achievements, sacrifices, and passions.
+The goal of the second part of the unit is to shine a light on influential Indigenous figures and emphasize the idea that Indigenous people have been and always will be influential changemakers.
+Texts include Go Show the World: A Celebration of Indigenous Heroes by Wab Kinew; Classified: The Secret Career of Mary Golda Ross, Cherokee Aerospace Engineer by Traci Sorell; Autumn Peltier, Water Warrior by Carole Lindstrom; The First Woman Cherokee Chief: Wilma Pearl Mankiller by Patricia Morris Buckley; and Contenders: Two Native Baseball Players, One World Series by Traci Sorrell.
+Throughout the unit, students will also read short stories from the book Indian Shoes by Cynthia Smith Leitich, which follows the relationship of Ray Halfmoon and his Grampa.

-Students review using chronology and cause and effect to explain the connection between historical events.
+Students review using chronology and cause-and-effect to explain the connection between historical events.
 When reading the different core texts, students learn how to analyze the relationship between the text and illustrations to help determine the full meaning of a text, noting places where readers learn additional information from the illustration or the text.
-When discussing the text, students continue to work on engaging with the thinking of others by building on, and paraphrasing ideas in order to understand, and questioning and clarifying.
+Students also compare information from multiple texts and sources to deepen their understanding of Indigenous changemakers and how their actions and values have shaped their communities.
+When discussing the text, students continue to work on engaging with the thinking of others by building on others' ideas, paraphrasing ideas in order to understand, and questioning and clarifying.

 Fishtank Plus for ELA